anthdm/hollywood/README.md

 	engine, err := actor.NewEngine(nil)
 ```
 This creates a new engine.
 The engine is the core of Hollywood.
 It's responsible for spawning actors, sending messages
 and handling the lifecycle of actors.
 If Hollywood fails to create the engine it'll return an error.
+For development
+you shouldn't use to pass any options to the engine so you can pass nil.
+We'll look at the options later.

 Next we'll need to create an actor.
 These are some times referred to as `Receivers` after the interface they must
 implement.
 Let's create a new actor that will print a message when it receives a message.